Wichita woman dedicates life to helping women recover from abuse

 “As God allowed me to find my voice, I wanted other women to find their voice,” said Neloms.

-“Bringing people together in a same room because it blessed me. it lets you know hey there’s some else that’s been through the same thing I’ve been through.
+“Bringing people together in the same room because it blessed me.
+It lets you know hey there’s some else that’s been through the same thing I’ve been through.
 It brings that empowerment to each other,” said Neloms.

 Her dedication to serving others is the common thread through each of her programs.
 So much so that she gives from her own pocket to make it all possible, never looking for anything in return.